TrustTheVote-Project/VoteTrackerPlus/bin/README.md

 By default the three mock scanner apps will iterate for 10 loops across all the possible blank ballots defined in the ElectionData config files, which as of this writing creates slightly less than 2,000 contest branches.
 The server by default will run for a day but should be killed when the demo is over.

-Running the demo does not modify the VTP-root-repo repo and does not push any changes in the VTP-mock-election.US.05 repository back to the upstream GitHub repositories.
+Running the demo does not modify the VTP-root-repo repo and does not push any changes in the VTP-mock-election.US.nn repository back to the upstream GitHub repositories.
 This is because the scanner and server app repos have the git origin pointing to the local bare repositories found in the local-remote-server folder.

-At any time and in any repository cloned from the local-remote-server VTP-mock-election.US.05.git repository (that is not running something else) one can run inspect the current tally by:
+At any time and in any repository cloned from the local-remote-server VTP-mock-election.US.nn.git repository (that is not running something else) one can run inspect the current tally by:

 ```bash
 $ cd bin